gptune/HistoryDB-Docs/docs/src/overview.md

 ## Surrogate Model

-This section explains what information is stored by GPTune for a surrogate model.
+This section explains what information is stored by GPTune for a GP surrogate model.
 The below listing shows a surrogate model's data for the IJ routine of [Hypre](https://computing.llnl.gov/projects/hypre-scalable-linear-solvers-multigrid-methods) for five different function evaluation results for task \{i: 200, j: 200, k: 200\}.
+Here, we assume the GPTune's default modeling scheme, based on [Linear Coregionalization Model (LCM)](https://dl.acm.org/doi/abs/10.1145/3437801.3441621), is used.
+In the modeling phase in GPTune, key to LCM is to find the best hyperparameter values of the model, i.e. the hyperparameters of the Gaussian kernel and coefficients of the covariance matrix, hence the number of hyperparameters depends on the number of input tasks (in case of MLA) and the number of tuning parameters.
+For the details, please find [the GPTune paper](https://dl.acm.org/doi/abs/10.1145/3437801.3441621) in PPoPP 2021.
-Label **hyperparameters** contains the list of hyperparameters values which are required to build the surroagate model.
+Label **hyperparameters** contains the list of hyperparameters values which are required to build/reproduce the surroagate model.
 **model_stats** stores the model's statistics information.
-Here, we assume the GPTune's default modeling scheme, based on [Linear Coregionalization Model (LCM)](https://dl.acm.org/doi/abs/10.1145/3437801.3441621), is used.
 For the GPTune's LCM, we can store some statistics information such as *log_likelihood*, *neg_log_likelihood*, *gradients*, and *iteration* (how many iterations were required to converge the model).
 Note that, trained surrogate models may or may not be meaningful for different problem spaces.
 Therefore, the JSON data also contains task parameter information (**task_parameters**) and which function evaluation results were used (**func_eval**) to build the surrogate model, by containing the list of the UIDs of the function evaluation results.